Ashwag-ta/SNN-VGA/README.md

 # SNN-VGA
-Repository for ICCABS 2025 Paper : Link Prediction in Disease-Disease Interactions Network Using a Hybrid Deep Learning Model
+Repository for ICCABS 2025 paper : Link Prediction in Disease-Disease Interactions Network Using a Hybrid Deep Learning Model

 Authors: Ashwag Altayyar and Li Liao